rapkin/rapkin.com.ua/content/resume/body.md

 ## Summary

-Experienced in designing web-based applications, server-side technologies, and neural networks Recognized expertise in Unix, databases (MongoDB, MySQL, PostgreSQL), UX/UI, and responsive web design.
+Experienced in designing web-based applications, server-side technologies, and neural networks Recognized expertise in Unix, databases (PostgreSQL, MongoDB, MySQL), UX/UI, and responsive web design.
 Ph.D. candidate in Computer Science with strong technical background in React, TypeScript, Python, and Node.js.
 Highly skilled in automation and keeping code clean.